Key takeaways

 Can I get Stiolto for free?

 In some cases, insurance may cover the entire cost of a Stiolto prescription.
-However, this depends on your insurance plan and whether or not your deductible has already been satisfied.
+However, this depends on your insurance plan, and deductibles may need to be met first.

-Boehringer Ingelheim, the manufacturer of Stiolto, does have savings and support programs for patients who are uninsured or underinsured.
-If you meet the requirements of the manufacturer’s savings card program, which we detail below, you may be able to get Stiolto Respimat for free.
+Boehringer Ingelheim, the manufacturer of Stiolto, has savings and support programs for patients who are uninsured or underinsured.
+If you meet the requirements of the manufacturer’s patient assistance program, you may be able to get Stiolto Respimat for free.

 How to save money on Stiolto

-As a brand-name drug, Stiolto can be very cost-prohibitive.
+As a brand-name drug, Stiolto can be a challenge to purchase at its full cash price.
 But there are ways to save.

 1. Free Stiolto coupons